candyapplecorn/discourse/README.md

 A common design pattern in React + Redux is to split features into container and presentational components.
 Containers connect to the Redux store and import their state, as well as wrap around presentational components, supplying them with information.
 The presentational component for the ```FollowButton``` only needs to know two things:

 1. Is the _current user_ following this user?
-The buttons needs to say "Follow" or "Unfollow".
+The buttons need to say "Follow" or "Unfollow".
 2. Is anyone even logged in?
 Only registered users should see a ```FollowButton```.

 This information can be provided by selecting a slice of state from the Redux store.
 This is conventionally done in the container component's ```mapStateToProps``` function: